 Let's review the function:

-1. We declare a mutable variable counter to which we assign the value of the mutex lock of the count field of the state variable.
-This means that we are blocking other threads from accessing the count data.
-We’re going to use the mutable reference to update the counter, and at the end of the scope the lock is released (this is the default behavior).
+data.
+We’re going to use the mutable reference to update the counter, and at the end of the scope the lock is released (this is the default behavior). - We use a

 import { useState } from "react";